Bandwidth/api-docs/site/docs/messaging/about.md

 * 70 for UCS-2
 * For MMS messages the segment count will always be set to 1.

-The value `segmentCount` is returned in the callback events and the response when creating the message.
+The value `segmentCount` is returned in the webhook events and the response when creating the message.

 For mored detailed information on segment counts, please see our [character limits and concatenation practices](https://support.bandwidth.com/hc/en-us/articles/360010235373-What-Are-Bandwidth-s-SMS-Character-Limits-Concatenation-Practices-).